elbgross/powerpuff_girls/README.md

 ## Goal:
 Our main objective was to identify the most polluted areas in Greater New York by analyzing four different datasets:

-1. **OpenAQ dataset** — real-time data on fluctuating levels of multiple air pollutants and toxins detected by a network of sensors located throughout the city
+1. **OpenAQ dataset**: real-time data on fluctuating levels of multiple air pollutants and toxins detected by a network of sensors located throughout the city
 2. **Green areas and tree distribution**
 3. **Noise complaints**
 4. **Traffic volume**

----

 ## Business Idea:
 Business Idea: Assess whether homes are reasonably priced based on air quality and public health conditions, and identify overlooked investment opportunities across different boroughs.

----

 ## Process: